luke-song/DCMS/README.md

 ## Architecture

-The CMS-on-Chain project follows a client-server architecture.
+The DCMS project follows a client-server architecture.
 The server is built using Node.js and Express.js, while the client is built using React.js.

 ### Server